Okiki Afolabi: Talleres

 In August 2016, Okiki was tested at argentine Racing Club playing for Argentine Primera División.
 However, he decided to emigrate to Cordoba and play for Talleres.
 After a couple of weeks of trial, he was accepted into the institution and Okiki became part of the first team.
 He was signed for one year with a purchase option.

 Jimma Aba Jifar F.C.

 Afolabi signed for Ethiopian Premier League debutantes Jimma Aba Jifar F.C. at the start of the 2017/18 season.
-He enjoyed a very successful debut season with the club securing top goal scorer honors (23) and helping the club win its first ever title.
+He enjoyed a successful debut season with the club securing top goal scorer honors (23) and helping the club win its first ever title.

 Ismaily SC

 After a wonderful season in Ethiopia league he achieved the top scorer award and the most valuable player.
-Okiki drew the attention of some clubs and he received a lot of offers but he preferred to sign 4 years contract with the Egyptian giant Ismaily SC.
+Okiki drew the attention of some clubs and he received offers but he preferred to sign 4 years contract with the Egyptian giant Ismaily SC.